 October 28-29, 2019, Austin, TX

 A transformation is underway in university facility and space planning models for the sciences, engineering, and advanced technologies.
-The drivers are ubiquitous program convergence, experiential learning platforms, the boom in maker culture and entrepreneurism, and market demand for highly-skilled, work-ready graduates in newly emerging, heavily funded high-tech research and development fields.
+The drivers are widespread program convergence, experiential learning platforms, the boom in maker culture and entrepreneurism, and market demand for highly-skilled, work-ready graduates in newly emerging, heavily funded high-technology programs.

 November 7-8, 2019, San Diego, CA